 Death during Covid-19 has become something that we have become used to, but the personal stories that are yet to emerge from this unprecedented period in human history will paint a picture of the real-life experiences of grief, hardship, and pain that people and families have endured.
 Gavin Perrett is one such person, who lost both of his parents in a few short weeks during the dark days of Spring and early Summer 2020.

-Writing now completed, Gavin Perrett will launch his new book
+Writing now completed, Gavin Perrett has launched his new book

-“Transforming Grief: From Tragedy Emerges Hope” in November 2021.
+“Transforming Grief: From Tragedy Emerges Hope” early November 2021.

 Gavin’s book is a brutally honest, passionate, and detailed account of his personal life and reactions.
 Beginning during his early years through the tragic circumstances surrounding his parents’ deaths, to his opinions of “anti-vaxxers” and “conspiracy theorists”.
 The final chapters present the strategies that he has used to work through the grief process.